Please click here to download the registration form.

 St. Martin’s delivers a rich, broad and balanced curriculum throughout the school.
 This begins in Kindergarten and Reception, which follows the Early Years Foundation Stage curriculum, which encompasses the six key areas of learning and development.
 The boys are also introduced to the French language and culture.
 An excellent teacher:pupil ratio facilitates greater individual attention and the opportunity to foster strong relationships.

 This continues as the boys enter the Pre-Prep.
 In addition to the core subjects of Mathematics, English and Science, they delve into History and Geography.
-They develop their ICT skills, participate in a variety of sports and explore their creative skills within Design and Technology, Art and Music.
+They develop their Computing skills, participate in a variety of sports and explore their creative skills within Design and Technology, Art and Music.

 In the Middle School (Years 5 and 6) the boys continue to receive excellent pastoral support and encouragement from their form tutor.
 This helps them to develop sound moral attitudes that are inculcated as part of St. Martin’s ethos.
 The pupils now benefit from specialist teachers in all subjects.
 Lessons and inter-school sporting fixtures also provide the opportunity to work co-operatively with others.
 The boys are encouraged to become more independent and organised.